kuroneko83/kuroneko83/README.md

 <br>
 Welcome to my portfolio.
 I am a Brazilian🇧🇷  Software Engineer

-I attended Le Wagon batch #538 where I developed my skills on Ruby on Rails.
+I'm a Le Wagon alumni from batch #538

-Currently working as a remote freelance software engineer and looking around for open source projects I could help somehow
+Currently working as a remote freelance software engineer and contributing to an open-source project

 Before turning into Software Engineering I had varied professional experiences, such as:
 - Project Manager for construction development 🏗  and forestry projects 🌳